bstatcomp/bayes4psy/cran-comments.md

 1. CRAN: Omit the redundant part "An R Package for" in your title.
 Please do not start your Description with "This package", package name or similar.
 Response: Done.

-2. CRAN: Add references with doi, arxiv or ISBN to the Description field.
-Response: Done.
-One of the references is an older article (1980) without doi, so I omitted that one.

-3. CRAN: Please add small executable examples in your Rd-files.
+2. CRAN: Please add small executable examples in your Rd-files.
 Response: Added function level examples to exported model fitting functions (b_bootstrap, b_color, b_linear, b_reaction_time, b_success_rate and b_ttest).
 Added class level examples to classes that represent fitted models (color_class, linear_class, reacion_time_class, success_rate_class, ttest_class), adding to particular functions here does not make sense because these functions cannot be used in a vacuum.

-4. CRAN: We are missing some authors and copyright holder in the authors list: author Rasmus Baath, author John Kruschke, Trustees of Columbia University.
+3. CRAN: We are missing some authors and copyright holder in the authors list: author Rasmus Baath, author John Kruschke, Trustees of Columbia University.
 Response: Authors mentioned above are now added into the Authors@R field.